davorg/dmp/chapters/chapter01.md

 ![Sample data file](images/1-1-sample-data-file.png)

-Each row of data in the file (i.e., the information about one CD) is called a data *record*.
+Each row of data in the file (*i.e.*, the information about one CD) is called a data *record*.
 Each individual item of data (e.g., the CD title or year of release) is called a data *field*.
 In addition to records and fields, the data file might contain additional information